Changing a Job in Workday

 2. If you choose not to close the position, it will become a vacant position in your supervisory organization once the effective date of the job change is reached.

-iv.
-Checkmark the Is the position available for overlap? box if you would like the position to be available for overlap.
-Note: This box will not be visible if the Supervisory Organization was changed during step 5d.
+4. Checkmark the Is the position available for overlap? box if you would like the position to be available for overlap.
+Note: This box will not be visible if the Supervisory Organization was changed during step 5.

 1. Overlap will allow for an incoming employee to be placed in the position prior to the outgoing employee’s last day in the position.

-11. The Location tab allows for changes to Scheduled Weekly Hours and Work Space.
+7. The Location tab allows for changes to Scheduled Weekly Hours, Work Space, and Work Shift.

 1. Location is an attribute assigned to the position.
 If it needs to be changed, complete the Edit Position Restrictions business process to complete these updates.

-iii.
-Modify the Scheduled Weekly Hours field to represent the new scheduled weekly hours.
+3. Modify the Scheduled Weekly Hours field to represent the new scheduled weekly hours, if applicable.

 1. For example, for Local 743, an Evening shift is 5pm to midnight and a Night shift is midnight to 7AM.